By Dr. James M. Dahle, WCI Founder

-My monthly column in ACEP NOW is on choosing the right mutual fund.
+[This article published as one of my monthly columns for ACEP NOW and is about how to choose the right mutual fund.
 Many investors mistakenly skip the pre-requisite steps of setting goals and developing an asset allocation and hope to simply pick some good funds out of their 401(k) to invest in.
 It's not surprising that their investment returns reflect the fact that they aren't actually following any kind of a reasonable plan.]

 Step 1: Match Funds to the Asset Allocation

 This might seem obvious, but many investors seem to get it wrong.
 If your hypothetical asset allocation plan calls for 30 percent of your portfolio to be invested in U.S. stocks, 30 percent in bonds, 20 percent in international stocks, 10 percent in real estate, and 10 percent in small value stocks, then you just need to select one fund for each of those categories.